 So, let’s talk about sprint best practices.
 I’m assuming that you’re using some ticket management system such as Jira, Asana, Trello, Pivotal Tracker, etc.

 First, ensure your sprint is loaded in absolute priority order.

 You get no ties, and you get no buckets.
 Every ticket should be strictly prioritized.
 The order of the tickets in your sprint is exactly the order that your development team should execute against.

-Do yourself and your team a favor, and pick one to move up to highest priority.
+Do yourself and your team a favor by picking one to move up to the highest priority.
 Even if it's an arbitrary choice, it helps keep the team focused.

 Trust me, I’ve learned from personal experience - having a single highest priority enables tickets to be resolved faster, and hence you can accomplish more in a given sprint.

 As a product manager, you determine focus and prioritization for the rest of the team - so if you can’t provide clarity for your stakeholders and teammates, you’ve let them down.